Fishing

 Time was pulling to a close, and since I stayed in the water thirty minutes longer than what I'd intended, I was rushing a bit to get my act together before leaving.

 After check out, Barbara, Lata and I enjoyed a final farewell drink at the beachside Bilo Bar.
 You can see my nose is a bit rosy from this morning’s fishing excursion.
 Behind is you can just barely make out the very end of a most fabulous sunset.
+During happy hour, the resort hosts a nightly singing contest among the staff members.
+This is hugely popular with resort guests who all come down to root for their favorites.

 As we were leaving the resort, Lata gave us a bag of press kit information and inside we found our very own collection of fabulous Pure Fiji products.
 How lovely of her to help me with my substance collection problem.
 The bag will sit somewhere at home in a place of honor.
 Until I decide to actually have my mini spa day.